arthur-rocha/arthur-rocha.github.io/content/post/2019-04-14-how-and-why-i-made-this-blog.md

   - hugo
 ---

-It's been a long (kind of) time since I start to formulate the idea for a blog to share my statistical/analytical stuff, more precisely in the second year of my bachelor degree (2016).
+It's been a long (kind of) time since I start to formulate the idea for a blog to share my statistical/analytical stuff, more precisely since I was in the second year of my bachelor degree (2016).
 Since then I've learned a lot (in multiple fields), so, finally I'm able to make this thing happen!

 As a statistician, I was molded in the R/S-plus world, so the most convenient way to make this site (that I've found) was using the [bookdown package](https://bookdown.org/yihui/blogdown) for R, wich is a really great tool to build blogs like this, based in the [Hugo framework](https://gohugo.io/), and have a nice integration with the R-studio IDE.